Siftah/get_iplayer/installation.md

 		git clone git://git.infradead.org/get_iplayer.git

-	The get_iplayer code will now be in a sub directory named `get_iplayer`, so use `cd get_iplayer` to navigate to that location.
+2. The get_iplayer code will now be in a sub directory named `get_iplayer`:

+        cd get_iplayer

+3. Ensure you are working on the master branch

+        git checkout master

-2. Back up and replace existing CLI/WPM
+4. Back up and replace existing CLI/WPM

 	You may run both the CLI and WPM directly from the cloned repository.
 If you wish to update your existing installation: